9-9-9-9/simple-auth/Extensions/SimpleAuth.Extensions.PermissionScanner/README.md

-### This an extension for SimpleAuth.Client.AspNetCore
+### This is an extension for SimpleAuth.Client.AspNetCore
 #### which helps exporting permissions from assembly
 by scanning classes and method within provided assemblies